restartpy/restart/docs/quickstart.rst

 route()
 ^^^^^^^

-The :meth:`~restart.art.RESTArt.route` decorator is provided mainly for singular resources, but you can also use it for plural resources to customize more details.
+The :meth:`~restart.api.RESTArt.route` decorator is provided mainly for singular resources, but you can also use it for plural resources to customize more details.

 For example, if we want to provide a global and single configuration object, we can create it as a singular resource like this::

-    @art.route(methods=['GET', 'PUT', 'PATCH', 'DELETE'])
+    @api.route(methods=['GET', 'PUT', 'PATCH', 'DELETE'])
     class Configuration(Resource):
         name = 'configuration'